The Lion and the Unicorn

 The lion and the unicorn as they appear on both versions of the Royal coat of arms of the United Kingdom.
 In the Scottish version (shown right) the two have switched places and both are crowned, and the lion on top is coloured red.

-The Lion and the Unicorn are symbols of the United Kingdom.
-They are, properly speaking, heraldic supporters appearing in the full royal coat of arms of the United Kingdom.
+The Lion and the Unicorn are heraldic supporters appearing in the full royal coat of arms of the United Kingdom.
 The lion stands for England and the unicorn for Scotland.
-The combination therefore dates back to the 1603 accession of James I of England who was already James VI of Scotland.
-By extension, they are also used in the arms of Newfoundland since 1637, the arms of Hanover between 1837–1866, and the arms of Canada since 1921.
+The combination dates back to the 1603 accession of James I of England who was already James VI of Scotland.
+They also appear the arms of Newfoundland since 1637, the arms of Hanover between 1837–1866, and the arms of Canada since 1921.

 Nursery rhyme

 The traditional legend of enmity between the two heraldic animals is recorded in a nursery rhyme which has a Roud Folk Song Index number of 20170.
 It is usually given with the lyrics:

 The Lion and the Unicorn as they appear in A Nursery Rhyme Picture Book by L. Leslie Brooke.